 Lifetime TCO

 Another key factor to consider is the Total Cost of Ownership (TCO) over the lifetime of the equipment, which interestingly, can play a significant role in the environmental impact of a system as well.
 In real-world scenarios, when maintenance costs prove prohibitive, regular interventions and servicing may be skipped or reduced, augmenting the risk of system failure, and refrigerant leakage.
 Energy costs are currently the largest contributor to OPEX (Operating Expense) and the recent stresses on global energy supply and the associated increase in electricity prices have brought this into stark focus.
-The cost of equipment, installation (Capital Expenditure or CAPEX) and maintenance is also very significant when comparing CO2R-744 to an A2L gas, which is more akin to the HFC systems now being replaced.Combined with its lower energy consumption, this gives the new HFO-based system an overall twenty-year TCO which is an impressive 25% lower than the R-744 system being replaced, as shown in Figure 5.
+The cost of equipment, installation (Capital Expenditure or CAPEX) and maintenance is also very significant when comparing CO2R-744 to an A2L gas, which is more akin to the HFC systems now being replaced.For the ASDA Bootle store, the CAPEX and lifetime cost (excluding energy) for the new Opteon™ XL40 system over a twenty-year lifetime have been calculated to be 11% lower than for the R-744 CO2 set up.

 The cost savings in just one store are significant, but when multiplied across the whole estate, ASDA estimated, at only 50% increase in current energy cost levels, a potential minimum £750 million reduction in total energy costs over 20 years, compared with using the R-744 CO2 technology previously employed at Bootle.Change for the better